dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 - And there is an system that is tremendously complex that we all know well, even though it has nothing to do with computers, the human body.
 It is a complex system because it consists of many different parts, each of which has its unique structure, function, and behavior.
 These parts include organs, muscles, nerves, glands, hormones, etc.  which work together in intricate ways to sustain life and maintain homeostasis.
 The interactions between different parts of the body are often nonlinear, meaning that small changes in one component can have significant effects on the behavior of the entire system.

 ## Tackling accidental complexity
-As we defined accidental complexity as the stuff you don´t need, the solution to the problem is pretty simple.
+As we defined accidental complexity as the stuff you don't need, the solution to the problem is pretty simple.
 Remove the unnecessary stuff.
 You're welcome.

 Well, sadly the hard part is recognizing what is essential and what is not.
 Most times we need to explore this incrementally because we do not know what we or the product needs right from the beginning.
 So instead of going all in at first, start as simple as possible and work iteratively and incrementally our way and add complexity when we discover that there is an actual need.

 Work systematically.
 Start only with what is needed.
 Do a bit of an upfront design.
 Be smart and stop fooling yourself.
 Do not make decisions on what is good for your cv, so-called cv driven development.
-Yes, developers have a bucket list with technologies they haven´t yet worked with.
-Don´t do this.
+Yes, developers have a bucket list with technologies they haven't yet worked with.
+Don't do this.
 Be a professional, not an amateur.

 You should ask yourself: Do we need a dependency injection framework to fulfill the pattern?
 Do we need a cache right from the beginning, because we might need it later?
 Do we need to use this huge library even though we only use a tiny bit of functionality of it, that we could easily implement on our own?
 Do you need 8 layers of abstraction in your code because you blindly followed some methodology?
 And do you have to use all the fancy new language features that only bloat your code and deliver no real value rather than make only you happy?
 I say: "The best code is boring code".
 Structure your system in a way that you can delegate these decisions to the future when you explored more terrain.
 When these questions are easier to answer.
 Have an architecture that is open for extension but closed for modification.

-I would even go one step further and say let´s apply this "lean" approach also to features, because:
+I would even go one step further and say let's apply this "lean" approach also to features, because:

 **The best code is the code that does not need to be written.**

 So do we need to write new code to give users the capability to solve a problem?
 Or even worse, set up a whole new microservice before we even know what the problem is or in other words what kind of capabilities the user needs to solve his problems.
 We might use an existing API to at least give some capabilities to the users and then measure if our assumptions meet reality.
-Don´t build the stakeholder's fancy tool to manage the new feature right from the beginning, before you even know if the feature will be successful.
+Don't build the stakeholder's fancy tool to manage the new feature right from the beginning, before you even know if the feature will be successful.
 Use tools you already have, even if it does not fit perfectly.
 After you gained some more insights, re-evaluate the decision and move on which might mean writing new code.

 ### Lean Experimentation
 Does the user want this feature?
 What is the value we expect from this feature?
 How can we measure success?